This post was last updated on 11/08/21.

 Flows vs. Processes

 - Processes are more user-friendly as far setup and management goes.
-Setting up a flow takes more time and is significantly more complex.

 - Flows allow you to add screens where users can enter data.
 Processes do not have this capability.